mlflow/mlflow-export-import/README.md

 * [JSON export file format](README_export_format.md).
 * [MLflow Object Relationships](https://github.com/amesar/mlflow-resources/blob/master/slides/Databricks_MLflow_Object_Relationships.pdf) slide deck.

+Last updated: _2023-12-10_.

-## Architecture
+## High Level Architecture

 <img src="diagrams/architecture.png" height="330" />

 ## Overview

 ### Why use MLflow Export Import?
-  * Enable an MLOps pipeline by promoting MLflow objects (runs, experiments or registered models) from one MLflow tracking server to another.
+  * Enable an MLOps pipeline by promoting MLflow objects (runs, experiments or registered models) from one MLflow tracking server (Datbricks workspace) to another.
     * Copy a the best run (model) from the development to the test tracking server.
     * After the run passes tests, then promote it to the production tracking server.
   * Share and collaborate with other data scientists in the same or another MLflow tracking server (Databricks workspace).
     * For example, copy an experiment from one user to another.
   * Backup your MLflow objects to external storage so they can be restored if needed.
   * Disaster recovery.
 Save your MLflow objects to external storage so they can be replicated to another tracking server.
+  * Supports new Databricks Unity Catalog models.

 ### MLflow Export Import scenarios